 Today’s article assumes that you are not living paycheck to paycheck and have money in the bank to cover your bills as they come in.

-In order to get the most out of your money you should pay the bill on the due date.
+In order to get the most out of your money, you should pay the bill on the due date.

-With today’s interest rates at less than 1%, the extra interest I get for waiting a couple weeks to pay my bills just doesn’t justify the risk of making a late payment or forgetting about a bill.
+With today’s interest rates at one percent or less, the extra interest I get for waiting a couple of weeks to pay my bills doesn’t justify the risk of making a late payment.